 1. Outdated Software

 Websites are not the only ways you can be hacked, either.
-Operating systems on your computer, mobile devices or even software running your wireless network at home can all be compromised.
+Operating systems on your computer, mobile devices or even software running your wireless network at home are easy to compromise for hackers.

 Updates to software are more than just fixing operational bugs.
-In many instances, these updates include fixes to hacking vulnerabilities.
-In other words, using that old copy of Windows 7 without security updates turned on could compromise your personal security.
+In many instances, these updates include fixes to vulnerabilities.
+In other words, using that old copy of Windows 7 without security updates turned on could compromise your personal data.

 Even older software that has past its end-of-life mark can pose a serious threat to your digital security.
 So, holding onto that Windows XP machine because of a favorite budget program could leave you open to all kinds of attacks.